Jermaine F. Williams, Troy McHenry, Sandra Robinson, Joanne Laferrara, and Sandy Johnston shared their experiences partnering with TNCs.

 Eighty attendees gathered in the state transportation building to hear case studies and participate in a robust question and answer session with the speakers: Jermaine F. Williams of North Shore Community College, Troy McHenry of MBTA’s “The RIDE,” Sandra Robinson of Needham Community Council, Joanne Laferrara of Greater Attleboro Taunton Regional Transit Authority (GATRA), and Sandy Johnston of the Central Transportation Planning Staff (CTPS).
 MAPC Senior Transportation Planner Travis Pollack moderated.

 See below for a rundown of the case studies discussed and to download the presentations.
-(And check back in a few weeks for comprehensive summary!)
+(And click here for a more comprehensive summary!)

 Case Studies Discussed

 North Shore Community College

 Jermaine F. Williams, the Vice President of Student Affairs at North Shore Community College, talked about how the college has created partnerships with Uber to help students access educational opportunities.

 When the college decided to discontinue an inter-campus shuttle due to low ridership and high cost, the administration wanted to continue offering transportation to campus for students who had depended on the shuttle.
 In September 2016, the school launched a partnership with Uber offering students discounted rides when travelling to or from NSCC Danvers from the Beverly Depot or the transportation hub at the North Shore Mall in Peabody – thereby connecting students to campus via bus and commuter rail.